kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 summary: Learn how to test Kissmetrics and keep the test data separate from your "real" data.
 permalink: /getting-started/testing-km/index.html
 ---
-#How to Verify that Kissmetrics is Working

 The first time you set up Kissmetrics, you can create a Test Site and use Kissmetrics Live to verify that Kissmetrics is working.
 The Test Site allows you to create events without harming the real data you collect from your Production Site.

 In addition, if you create a new product, you will receive an additional API key so that you can reserve it for testing purposes.